matheuscscp/gke-metadata-server/README.md

 You may also simply assign a Google Service Account to the Kubernetes ServiceAccount of the emulator and use it for all the Pods of the cluster that are running on the host network.
-This can be done through the Helm Chart value `config.googleServiceAccount`.
+This can be done through the Helm Chart value `config.defaultNodeServiceAccount`, or the Timoni Module value `values.settings.defaultNodeServiceAccount`.

 *Be careful and try to avoid using shared identities!
 This is obviously dangerous!*